MozeBaltyk/mozebaltyk.github.io/content/news/how-to-create-this-blog/index.md

 tags:
   - Hugo
   - Git
-  - Hosting
 authors:
   - mozebaltyk
 images: [./how-to-create-this-blog/carousel.webp]
 ---

-When prospecting about creating my Blog; I went throught the normal questions that everybody have.
-Here are my thoughts and what I learnt...
+When prospecting about creating my Blog; I went throught the normal questions that everybody met.
+Why would I loose precious hours of my life doing something that anyway nobody is gonna to read it.
+Here are my thoughts about this non-sens and what I learnt...

 <!--more-->